dawarazhar11/ReelForge/app/OLLAMA_SETUP.md

    ```
 3. Wait for the download to complete (this may take a few minutes depending on your internet connection)

+## Using a Local Ollama Server

+If you want to use a local Ollama server instead of the custom one, you'll need to update the client configuration:

+1. Edit the file: `utils/ai/ollama_client.py`
+2. Change the `DEFAULT_HOST` value from `http://100.115.243.42:11434` to `http://localhost:11434`
+3. Save the file and restart the application

 ## Verifying the Installation

 To verify that Ollama is running correctly: